tekgrok/rps/README.md

 # rps
-project for the odin project
+coding project for the odin project